dgparent/Second-Brain-Foundation/docs/05-research/market-research/pkm-communities.md

 - Chroma (vector DB), NetworkX (graph)

 Questions I'm trying to answer:
-1. Is this differentiated enough from Obsidian + plugins?
+1. Is this differentiated enough from Obsidian + modules?
 2. Would people pay $99-$149 for this?
 3. Is local AI support a real differentiator or just nice-to-have?